Carnival in the Netherlands: Pre-Christian celebrations

-Traditionally a Carnvial feast was the last opportunity to eat well before the time of food shortage at the end of the winter during which one was limited to the minimum necessary.
+Traditionally a Carnival feast was the last opportunity to eat well before the time of food shortage at the end of the winter during which one was limited to the minimum necessary.
 On what nowadays is called vastenavond (the days before fasting) all the remaining winter stores of lard, butter and meat which were left would be eaten, for it would soon start to rot and decay.
 The selected livestock had in fact already been slaughtered in November and the meat would be no longer preservable.
 All the food that had survived the winter had to be eaten to assure that everyone was fed enough to survive until the coming spring would provide new food sources.
 Traditionally the feast also applied to sexual desires, which were supposed to be suppressed during the following fasting.

 Several Germanic tribes celebrated the returning of the daylight.
 A predominant deity was during this jubilee driven around in a noisy procession on a ship on wheels.
 During this feast the Germanic people celebrated as the days grew longer again the (re-)birth of the sun.
 The winter would be driven out, to make sure that fertility could return in spring.
 A central figure was possibly the fertility goddess Nerthus.
 Also there are some indications that the effigy of Nerthus or Freyr was placed on a ship with wheels and accompanied by a procession of people in animal disguise and men in women's clothes.
 Aboard the ship would the marriage of a man and woman be consummated as a fertility ritual.